mirzanahal/mirzanahal.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our latest paper, *Implicit Regularization of SGD reduces Shortcut Learning*, has been accepted to **ICLR 2026**.
+Our paper, *Implicit Regularization of SGD reduces Shortcut Learning*, is accepted to **ICLR 2026**.